Brahim Tall presents The Choir of Dissonance: The Creation of the Sea (2025)

 22 May–20 June | de Brakke Grond

 The Choir of Dissonance: The Creation of the Sea (2025) is an installation that listens as much as it speaks.
 Whispered voices gather in space, grow louder, from fragile, fragmented utterances into a dense, collective presence.
 What begins as dispersed recordings in English, French, and Portuguese gradually converges into a resonant choir.
-Emerging from a fleeting performance and extended through processes of collaboration and layering, the work traces how individual expression can accumulate into shared force, attending to the voice as both vulnerable and powerfl – moving between intimacy and collectivity, and revealing how language, memory, identity, and expression can coalesce into a living, sonic body.
+Emerging from a fleeting performance and extended through processes of collaboration and layering, the work traces how individual expression can accumulate into shared force, attending to the voice as both vulnerable and powerful – moving between intimacy and collectivity, and revealing how language, memory, identity, and expression can coalesce into a living, sonic body.

 About the artist